jdotrjs/phaser-guides/Basics/Part3.md

 # Phaser 3 Series: Let's Talk About Scenes

 Let's talk about [`Scene`][sceneref].
-If you're coming from Phaser2 it's easy to mistake a this for the older `State` object.
+If you're coming from Phaser 2 it's easy to mistake a this for the older `State` object.
 If you're just thinking about the definition of the word it's easy to view them as a linear sequence of things that flow into each other but are generally independent.
 Both of these comparisons are partially correct but they're also a very limited view and can lead to missing a powerful tool in the battle against complicated code.

 This guide is a crash course into what they are, how they work, how to use them, and where to learn more.
 I assume a moderate degree of comfort with